about us

 I earned my Texas Master Gardener Certification from the Texas Cooperative Extensive and Harris County Master Gardener Association in June of 2003.

 I completed my volunteer work with students at Sheridan Elementary where two days a week I taught two hundred third graders how to grow a variety of vegetables out of 70 individual container gardens.
 I am proud to say that Sheridan Elementary is still one of our Garden Day Partner Schools to this day.
-Since then, we have expanded across the NW Houston area over the last 21 years.
+Since then, we have expanded across the NW Houston area over the last 23 years.

-Celise Hamann (Garden Educator)
+Celise Hamann (Lead Garden Educator)

 I have always had a love for the outdoors.
 I grew up camping most weekends and truly enjoyed being out in nature.
 Today you can find me in my own yard tending to my flower beds or looking for a new plant to add to my collection.

 I retired in 2022 after 27 years of being an elementary classroom educator in Cypress Fairbanks ISD.
 My career was split between Lieder Elementary and A. Robison Elementary.
 Even after 27 years, I can say that I still have a passion for teaching.
 God has blessed me with this opportunity to share my love for gardening with my love of children.
-I look forward to all the fun garden experiences I will share with them in my 4th year as a Garden Educator with Ready to Grow Gardens!

-Maria Paoli-Vega (Garden Educator)
+Maria Paoli-Vega (Lead Garden Educator)

 I have always felt like a gardener without a garden.
 I read gardening blogs, subscribed to dozens of gardening content creators and constantly made plans for everything I wanted to grow.
 I dreamed of cooking dinner using ingredients from my backyard and making flower arrangements from flowers I grew myself.
 In 2021 I stepped back from my role as a Military and Family Life Counselor and moved to Houston to pursue my dream.